 Represented large investor-owned utility in divestitures of fossil, hydro and nuclear generation facilities and competitive wholesale energy business Drafted and negotiated licensing and user agreements related to carbon and REC trading systems

 Selected to the list of Connecticut Super Lawyers Rising Stars (Thomson Reuters), Energy and Natural Resources, 2009-2010

-No aspect of these advertisements have been approved by the Supreme Court of New Jersey.
+No aspect of these advertisements has been approved by the highest court of any state.
 See Awards Methodology.

-Pro Bono Partnership, 2004-2010
+Pro Bono Partnership, 2004-2010, 2018-present